AaronGarman/AaronGarman/README.md

 * Personal project developed using **Java** and **Java Swing**
 * Fully playable Yahtzee dice game with all rules implemented
 * Uses **object-oriented programming** design to implement the different sections of the game
-* Uses **event-driven program** design to respond to user input as the game is played
+* Uses **event-driven programming** design to respond to user input as the game is played

 <br>